You’d be hard-pressed to find many people who openly admit that they cry.

 I guess it also helps that Garrett has one of the most beautiful voices I’ve ever heard (male or female), and composes brilliant music.

-Plus, he’s good-looking and I would probably go gay for him.
+Plus, he’s hot and I would probably go gay for him given the opportunity.

 It’s one of those songs that’s hard to listen to even a couple of years later for obvious reasons, but nonetheless is an incredible piece of music in its own right.